sylabs/singularity-admindocs/installation.rst

 -----------------------------------------------

-If {Singularity} is installed under a package manager such as Nix or Guix, but on top of a standard Linux distribution (e.g. CentOS or Debian), it may be unable to correctly find the libraries for ``--nv`` and ``--rocm`` GPU support.
+If {Singularity} is installed under a package manager such as Nix or Guix, but on top of a standard Linux distribution (e.g. RHEL or Debian), it may be unable to correctly find the libraries for ``--nv`` and ``--rocm`` GPU support.
 This issue occurs as the package manager supplies an alternative ``ldconfig``, which does not identify GPU libraries installed from host packages.

-To allow {Singularity} to locate the host (i.e. CentOS / Debian) GPU libraries correctly, set ``ldconfig path`` in ``singularity.conf`` to point to the host ``ldconfig``.
+To allow {Singularity} to locate the host (i.e. RHEL / Debian) GPU libraries correctly, set ``ldconfig path`` in ``singularity.conf`` to point to the host ``ldconfig``.
 I.E. it should be set to ``/sbin/ldconfig`` or ``/sbin/ldconfig.real`` rather than a Nix or Guix